-In Japan, using the Mazda New Customer Satisfaction Web Survey, an online questionnaire survey, Mazda analyzes customer opinions and reflects the results in operational improvements.
-In the United States, questionnaires are distributed to customers who visit dealerships for purchase, maintenance or repair, and efforts are made to improve or enhance operations based on the opinions obtained.
+To establish the Mazda brand through communication with customers, Mazda conducts and uses questionnaire surveys of customers in cooperation with dealerships.In Japan, using an online questionnaire survey on Mazda shops, Mazda analyzes each customer opinion and reflects the results in operational improvements.
+United States, questionnaires are distributed to customers who visit dealerships for purchase, maintenance or repair, and efforts are made to improve or enhance operations based on the opinions obtained.

 Mazda works to provide all its dealerships in Japan with information on mid- and long-term strategies, products, and services in a timely manner, and also makes proactive efforts to collect information from them.
-To cultivate relationships of trust, the Company strives to deepen communication among dealerships, and between dealerships and Mazda, via the Mazda Dealership Association and Mazda Autozam Dealership Association.
+To cultivate relationships of trust, the Company strives to deepen communication among dealerships, and between dealerships and Mazda, via the Mazda Dealership Association*4 and Mazda Autozam Dealership Association.

 |Conferences for dealership representatives||Representatives of dealerships and Mazda directors||Twice a year||To communicate Mazda policies|

 |Mazda Dealership Association in Japan Executive board of directors meeting||Executive board members and others from Mazda Dealership Association in Japan (with Mazda representatives also attending twice yearly)||Four times a year||Information concerning product development, service and parts requests, quality concerns, and other topics is exchanged and discussed.|